jordymeow/meow-gallery/readme.txt

 Languages: English.

 == Changelog ==

+= 5.1.2 (2024/03/16) =
+* Add: Hero Carousel for Posts.
+* Add: Improved Masonry layout.
+* Add: Added support for videos in the Gallery Manager.
+* Add: Added a meow attribute to the shortcodes to avoid conflicts with other plugins.
+* Fix: Issues related to Infinite Loading, Custom Links and Shortcodes.
+* Update: Improve the Media Selector.

 = 5.1.1 (2024/01/20) =
 * Add: New zoom setting for map layouts and maintenance features including export, import, and reset options.